“Thin” is often used as a compliment… except for the hair. This word has a very different connotation if you’re a woman with thin hair!

-If you’re an older woman, a good choice is a short graduated bob if you’re losing density in your hair.
-The graduated bob is cut in a way that the layering supports your hair above it to create natural lift and volume.
-Styling will be minimal as the cut should really style itself, you’ll need to use a round brush on the top and face-framing to lock in volume.
-Use a settling lotion or volumizing mousse before drying, and use a medium to hard hold hairspray on your dry hair to make the style last.
+If you’re an older woman losing density in your hair, a good choice is a short graduated bob style.
+The graduated bob is cut so that the layering supports your hair above it to create natural lift and volume.
+Styling will be minimal as the cut should style itself; you’ll need to use a round brush on the top and face-framing to lock in volume.
+Use a settling lotion or volumizing mousse before drying, and use a medium to hold hairspray on your dry hair hard to make the style last.

 The choppy lob haircut is not only adorable but effortlessly chic.
-If you have medium to thick hair, you can ask for subtle layering on the ends.
+You can ask for subtle layering on the ends if you have medium to thick hair.
 When you have flat hair, ask for a more blunt look but with hidden layering.
-If you are wanting to go for a beachy, relaxed look the choppy lob is a great option.
-Rough dry your hair with your hands and finish with a texturizing pomade on the ends.
+If you want to go for a beachy, relaxed look, the choppy lob is a great option.
+Rough-dry your hair with your hands and finish with a texturizing pomade on the ends.

-A long layered bob with a side part is a classic and is a great bob for thin hair.
-Your stylist will be careful with keeping the layering long so as to not cut away too much of the thickness needed for the shape.
-Your stylist can create the illusion of thicker hair with hidden layering that will help hold your hair up.
-Style with a thickening cream or volumizing mousse to make your hair more plump.
+A long layered bob with a side part is a classic and is great for thin hair.
+Your stylist will be careful with keeping the layering long to not cut away too much of the thickness needed for the shape.
+The illusion of thicker hair with hidden layering will help hold your hair up when styled with a thickening cream or volumizing mousse.

-Consider trying a shattered short bob if you have fine hair and want the look of thicker and more voluminous hair.
-When choosing a shattered style, don’t be afraid of a little messiness.
+Consider a shattered short bob if you have fine hair and want the look of thicker and more voluminous hair.
+Don’t be afraid of a little messiness when choosing a shattered style.
 The texture is what helps the most with creating movement and volume.
-Try a more piecey look by using wax or pomade to separate the ends.
+Try a more piecey look using wax or pomade to separate the ends.

-A short and layered A-line bob is a great option if you are looking to add some personality to your bob.
-A bob is a layered haircut for thin hair.
+A short and layered A-line bob is a great option if you want to add some personality to your bob.
 The a-line of this cut shapes your hair in a way to frame your face and add volume and thickness to the back and crown of your head.
 An a-line bob is a classic cut that is easy to style by using a mousse for volume and hold.

 Try a long pixie with a deep side part for a chic and sophisticated look.
 For those with thin hair, this haircut will help your hair appear thicker.
 For a long pixie, leave your hair untucked, but if you want a shorter pixie look tuck your hair behind the ears for a whole new style.